-See accompanying Prescribing Information and Medication Guide.
-See Instructions for Use included with the device.
+Please see accompanying Prescribing Information and Medication Guide.
+Please see Instructions for Use

 IX HCP ISI 22MAR2016

 About Taltz[®]

 Taltz[®] (ixekizumab) is a humanized IgG4 monoclonal antibody that selectively binds with interleukin 17A (IL-17A) cytokine and inhibits its interaction with the IL-17 receptor.
 IL-17A is a naturally occurring cytokine that is involved in normal inflammatory and immune responses.
 Taltz inhibits the release of pro-inflammatory cytokines and chemokines.